Neurology Residency Program Overview

 Our faculty are internationally recognized for quality patient care, clinical teaching, and research.
 Most importantly for our residents, training of new neurologists is a priority in our department.
 Our curriculum for training is built around active patient-care experiences.
 We feel these experiences are the intellectual backbone of neurology.
 Since this process can best be taught by demonstration, we encourage one-on-one teaching between the faculty and our residents.
 The high ratio (2:1) of full-time attending teaching faculty to the number of residents allows ample opportunity for one-on-one teaching.
 Attending physicians are always available to discuss patient-care issues and serve as guides in the process of resident education.

 From an educational standpoint, our didactic curriculum is set up to ensure there is teaching on the clinical aspects of neurology, electrophysiology, and neuroscience as well as evidence based medicine.
 Our department prides ourselves on the quality of the neurology education we provide to medical students and our neurology residents play an active role in medical student education, which they find rewarding.

-During the interview process, Dr. Lowden will give you a presentation with more details about our program.
-Below is the presentation given to applicants during their interview day.
-An updated version will be given during the interviews.
+On your interview day, Dr. Lowden will give you a presentation with more details about our program.